The best way to tell when a steak is "done" is to check for internal temperature with a meat thermometer; That's it, full stop.

 The following information is referenced from my article on Blue Steak and the safety of it's consumption.

-The United States Department of Agriculture (USDA) recommends an internal temperature of at least 145F for cuts of beef in order to prevent food-borne illness and 160F when ground (as the bacteria is distributed).
+The United States Department of Agriculture (USDA) recommends an internal temperature of at least 145F for cuts of beef, with a 3 minute rest time, in order to prevent food-borne illness and 160F when ground (as the bacteria is distributed).

 The Food and Drug Administration (FDA) recommends that individuals that are susceptible to developing food-borne illness entirely avoid raw or under-cooked beef due to risks associated with Toxoplasmosis and other food-borne diseases.

 Meaning, using your fingers or face in order to essentially guess as to whether or not a cut of beef is entirely cooked could put a Pregnant Woman's unborn fetus at risk.
-You should use a meat thermometer and confirm the internal temperature is at least 145F.
+You should use a meat thermometer and confirm the internal temperature is at least 145F with a three minute rest time.